Jambul46/ArduinoAPlayer/README.md

-Easy to build arduino WAV file player with many functions: press NEXT to move on another song or hold it for increase volume same thing with BACK just in other way and pause.
+Easy to build arduino WAV file player with many functions: press NEXT to move on another song or hold it for increase volume same thing with BACK just in other way and PAUSE  .

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯